The Joys of Silent Illness – Migraine

 I have always suffered from them and when i was growing up would have the odd one now and again.
 Then as i got older i would get stress related migraines and hormone related ones plus good old lactose gives me them too but i learnt to cope with these.
 Then I had the meningitis and i was left with Chronic Migraines.
 By this i mean i was getting them pretty much every day.
 They were not all of the same severity as i describe above and the duration could be from an hour to days but it was safe to say life became unbareable and it took several neurologists later until i met the most wonderful man Dr Davies who managed to find a way to manage them for me.
 That was until recently when something seems to have changed but this is a new battle to face and may just mean we need to alter my meds or maybe something new is going on but we will find a way.

 I want to give everyone out there hope that if you do suffer from migraines that there are ways to manage them and actually really effective treatments.
+There are so many different ways to treat migraines that it can be difficult to know where to begin.
+For example, some people find that alternative therapies and natural treatments like CBD oil may be the most effective way to treat the pain.
+Blessed CBD is just one of the numerous companies that sells these kinds of products if you’d like to find out more.
 It may take you a while to work out the best combo for you and it might be that seeing your GP isnt the answer and you need to see a migraine specialist like i did.
 There are some amazing doctors out there who can help and a website, The Migraine Trust, that i use all the time with loads of information on it that’s is always worth looking at.

 There is great info here on living with migraine:

 Also remember that there are loads of migraine sufferers out there and we don’t have to suffer in silence.
 It can be just as debilitating to have a migraine as some of the other ‘disabilities’ that are more commonly known.

 Keep you chin up everyone and keep smiling.